VisitRome.com

 Dining and Shopping

-Navigating Ciampino Airport offers options for food and shopping enthusiasts.
+Navigating Ciampino Airport features options for food and shopping enthusiasts.
 The terminal houses a variety of eateries, ranging from Italian cuisine to international flavors.
 Take time to visit the duty-free shops, where you can pick up souvenirs, local products, and luxury items.

 Ciampino Airport's shopping and dining options cater to diverse preferences.
 If you're craving a classic Italian espresso or seeking last-minute gifts, the airport's retail and dining outlets have you covered.
 Enjoy a meal before departure or pick up exclusive Italian products to cherish as mementos.